 What is the Sneaker Exchange?

 The Sneaker Exchange program provides economically disadvantaged children a pair of durable sneakers to participate safely in all school activities, comfortably, and proudly.
 Every public school in Indian River County is served by this program.
-There are 28 scheduled exchanges for the elementary students at Shoe Carnival from September through May.

 Who are the benefactors & participants?